MADANA-IO/madana-apiclient-go/docs/JsonKubernetesEnclave.md

 `func (o *JsonKubernetesEnclave) HasWireguardPort() bool`

 HasWireguardPort returns a boolean if a field has been set.

+### GetEnclaveReplicaSetEvents

+`func (o *JsonKubernetesEnclave) GetEnclaveReplicaSetEvents() JsonV1EventList`

+GetEnclaveReplicaSetEvents returns the EnclaveReplicaSetEvents field if non-nil, zero value otherwise.

+### GetEnclaveReplicaSetEventsOk

+`func (o *JsonKubernetesEnclave) GetEnclaveReplicaSetEventsOk() (*JsonV1EventList, bool)`

+GetEnclaveReplicaSetEventsOk returns a tuple with the EnclaveReplicaSetEvents field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEnclaveReplicaSetEvents

+`func (o *JsonKubernetesEnclave) SetEnclaveReplicaSetEvents(v JsonV1EventList)`

+SetEnclaveReplicaSetEvents sets EnclaveReplicaSetEvents field to given value.

+### HasEnclaveReplicaSetEvents

+`func (o *JsonKubernetesEnclave) HasEnclaveReplicaSetEvents() bool`

+HasEnclaveReplicaSetEvents returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)